-"(1) Subject to paragraphs (2) and (3), this section [amending this section and sections 304, 408, 409, and 708 of this title and enacting provisions set out as a note under section 304 of this title] and the amendments made by this section shall take effect on the date of the enactment of this Act [June 26, 1992].
+"(1) Subject to paragraphs (2) and (3), this section famending this section and sections 304, 408, 409, and 708 of this title and enacting provisions set out as a note under section 304 of this title] and the amendments made by this section shall take effect on the date of the enactment of this Act [June 26, 1992].

-"(2) The amendments made by this section shall apply only to those copyrights secured between January 1, 1964, and December 31, 1977.
-Copyrights secured before January 1, 1964, shall be governed by the provisions of section 304(a) of title 17, United States Code, as in effect on the day before the effective date of this section [June 26, 1992].
+(2) The amendments made by this section shall apply only to those copyrights secured between January 1, 1964, and December 31, 1977.
+Copyrights secured before January 1, 1964, shall be governed by the provisions of section 304(a) of title 17, United States Code, as in effect on the day before the effective date of this section [June 26, 1992], except each reference to fortyseven years in such provisions shall be deemed to be 67

-"(3) This section and the amendments made by this section shall not affect any court proceedings pending on the effective date of this section."
+"(3) This section and the amendments made by this section shall not affect any court proceedings pending on the effective date of this section.